muratk3n/thirdwave/en/tweets/2020/week15c.md

 ---

-"[Lessons from Italy, HBR article]

-Recognize your cognitive biases.
+[Lessons from Italy, HBR article]: "Recognize your cognitive biases.
 In its early stages, the Covid-19 crisis in Italy looked nothing like a crisis.
 The initial state-of-emergency declarations were met by skepticism by both the public and many in policy circles — even though several scientists had been warning of the potential for a catastrophe for weeks.
 Indeed, in late February some notable Italian politicians engaged in public handshaking in Milan to make the point that the economy should not panic and stop because of the virus.
 (A week later, one of these politicians was diagnosed with Covid-19.)"

 [Link](https://hbr.org/2020/03/lessons-from-italys-response-to-coronavirus)